 yum -y update

 Step 3: Install Apache as web server and MySQL by finding Magento 2 CentOS 7 repository.

-- Find Apache (httpd) in default CentOS 7 repository.
+- Find Apache (https) in default CentOS 7 repository.
 Enter this command to install the package:

 yum -y install httpd

 - Verify the installation to see the version